bede/kindel/README.md

 [![PyPI version](https://badge.fury.io/py/kindel.svg)](https://badge.fury.io/py/kindel)
 [![Build Status](https://travis-ci.org/bede/kindel.svg?branch=master)](https://travis-ci.org/bede/kindel)

-A consensus caller that generates majority consensus sequence(s) from a BAM file, reconciling small  CIGAR-described indels so as to maximise read-to-reference concordance.
+A consensus caller that generates majority consensus sequence(s) from just a BAM file, reconciling small  CIGAR-described indels to maximise read-to-reference concordance.
 Kindel also permits recovery of consensus sequence across highly divergent regions (such as  those encoding viral envelope proteins) where regions of reads cannot be aligned.
 With **`--realign`**, Kindel identifies regions of the reference that are clip-dominant (>depth\*0.5) and attempts to assemble a patched consensus using the unaligned sequence context.
 Existing consensus calling approaches are complicated and often involve a variant calling step.
+Developed for use with small virus genomes.
 An [elegant streaming approach](https://github.com/karel-brinda/ococo) was recently released but cannot reconcile indels.
-Update: [Pilon](https://github.com/broadinstitute/pilon) also now exists in this space.
+Update: [Pilon](https://github.com/broadinstitute/pilon) also now solves similar problems.